 Ken’s life touched many people.
 This was shown by the turnout at his Memorial Service, estimated at 1,500 people.
 He was the type of guy who always saw the bright side of things and was the first to offer encouragement and find something positive to say.

 His personal accomplishments were many.
-The team leader, he graduated with several pool records.
+The team leader graduated with several pool records.
 At the WPIAL Meet, Ken finished 2nd in the 100-yard freestyle, 3rd in the 400-yard freestyle relay, and 4th in the 50-yard freestyle.
-At the PIAA State Championships, Kenny earned All-State honors in the 50 Yard Freestyle.
+At the PIAA State Championships, Kenny earned All-State honors in the 50-yard Freestyle.

 After graduation, he accepted an Appointment to the United States Naval Academy.
 He continued his swimming career at this level and also participated in Brigade boxing and intramurals.
 His personality and leadership enabled him to be voted class president each of his four years -something in the rich tradition of the academy that had never been accomplished.
 His classmates continued to vote Ken president of the 1978 alumni group until he relinquished it in 1999.

 He fulfilled his military commitment, with a five-year tour that included Australia and the States.